-We are hiring a Naturopathic Doctor & a Clinical Counsellor!
+We are hiring a Physiotherapist & RMT

 What Does a Physiotherapist Do?